marcosnils/awesome-playgrounds/README.md

 [Prettier](https://prettier.io/playground/) - Opinionated Code Formatter
 [Replit](https://repl.it) - Online IDE, compiler and interpreter supporting 50+ languages.
 [SWC](https://swc.rs/playground/) - SWC is an extensible Rust-based platform for the next generation of fast developer tools
 [Typescript ESlint](https://typescript-eslint.io/play/) - The tooling that enables ESLint and Prettier to support TypeScript
+[Wordpress](https://github.com/WordPress/wordpress-playground) - An experimental in-browser WordPress that runs without a PHP server thanks to the magic of WebAssembly